Skip to the content.

 Developer can then @Autowired these BDK services beans whenever they are needed in the test, please note that these services beans are simply Mockito mocked objects, they have to be stubbed just like the way how we do in a simple JUnit test.

 The annotation @SymphonyBdkSpringBootTest comes with a properties array attribute, which allows to define the Bot information, such as bot.id, bot.username, and bot.display-name, the additional SpringBoot Bot application properties can also be provided in this array (Another option is to use a YAML configuration file, please see the next paragraph).
+By default, this array value is "bot.id=1", "bot.username=bdk-bot", "bot.display-name=BDK Bot".

 The test annotated with @SymphonyBdkSpringBootTest is automatically marked under SpringBoot integration-test profile, so developer can